-We have audited the financial statements of the business-type activities and discretely presented component unit of Cochise County Community College District as of and for the year ended June 30, 2007, which collectively comprise the District's basic financial statements, and have issued our report thereon dated December 13, 2007.
-Our report was modified to include a reference to our reliance on other auditors.
+We have audited the financial statements of the business-type activities and discretely presented component unit of Cochise County Community College District as of and for the year ended June 30, 2008, which collectively comprise the District's basic financial statements, and have issued our report thereon dated December 8, 2008.
+Our report was modified to include a reference to our reliance on other auditors and as to consistency because of the implementation of Governmental Accounting Standards Board Statement No. 50.
 We conducted our audit in accordance with U.S. generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Other auditors audited the financial statements of the Cochise College Foundation, the discretely presented component unit, as described in our report on the District's financial statements.
 The financial statements of the Cochise College Foundation were not audited by the other auditors in accordance with Government Auditing Standards.
 The Cochise College Foundation did not provide the reported results of the other auditors' testing of internal control over its financial reporting.
 Consequently, this report does not include our consideration of the other auditors' testing of internal control over financial reporting that is reported on separately by those other auditors.